leonlevitate/CV-Resume/README.md

 ## Blog

-[Here](https://dev.to/leonlevitate/becoming-a-software-developer-at-makers-week-4-21pe) is my blog which begins to document my journey to becoming a Software Developer.
+My journey towards becoming a Software Developer can be found [here](https://dev.to/leonlevitate/becoming-a-software-developer-at-makers-week-4-21pe) is my blog which begins to document my journey to becoming a Software Developer.

 ## Hobbies

-Commerical Dance shows | Fitness, Yoga & Meditation | Cooking for friends
+Commercial Dance shows | Fitness, Yoga & Meditation | Cooking for friends